Drunk Driving FAQs

 It is also important to understand that, while a DUI conviction is certainly helpful, a personal injury claim in a drunk driving case can succeed without a criminal charge or conviction.

 You will need the assistance of an experienced drunk driving accident personal injury lawyer to proceed with a claim and obtain compensation for medical expenses, lost income, and property damage losses caused by the wreck.
-Millar & Mixon, LLC can investigate your daughter’s case, gather the evidence required and negotiate with insurance companies or take the claim to court on your behalf, if necessary.
+The Millar Law Firm can investigate your daughter’s case, gather the evidence required and negotiate with insurance companies or take the claim to court on your behalf, if necessary.

 I went to a party with some friends.
 Our driver drank a lot of wine at the party and on the way back, he ran into a tree, causing me to break several bones.
 Can I sue the driver?